Mds92/mds-persian-datetime-package/README.md

 dayOfWeekGregorian: number // day name in week, GregorianDayOfWeek enum
 startDayOfMonthDayOfWeek: string // start day of week in month
 endDayOfMonthDayOfWeek: string // end day of week in month
-dayOfWeekName: string // name of day in week, شنبه، بکشنبه، ....
+dayOfWeekName: string // name of day in week, شنبه، یکشنبه ....
 getShortDayOfWeekName: string // first character of dayOfWeekName ش، ی ، د، ...
 getMonthDays: number // days number in month
 hour: number // hour from 1 to 24